Tasmanian Devils | Bush Heritage Australia Skip to main content

 An individual can die of starvation within six months of symptoms showing.
 Tens of thousands of Tasmanian Devils have died from DFTD, which is the main reason they are endangered.

-Unfortunately, Tasmanian Devils are also often struck by vehicles when they're on the side of the road eating carrion, which also resulted from a collision.
+Unfortunately, Tasmanian Devils are also often struck by vehicles when they're on the side of the road eating carrion, which itself resulted from a collision.

 While they have few natural predators, eagles and quolls may predate on the young.
-Habitat destruction adds another stress to the species’ persistence.
+Habitat destruction (due to land clearing) adds another stress to the species’ persistence.

 What's Bush Heritage doing?